We are not [just] makers of history. We are made by history.

 The History Department is the home of the world-renowned McMullen Naval History Symposium held biennially.
 It's the premier academic conference to showcase the latest research on naval and maritime history from experts all over the world.
 The 2021 Naval History Symposium was held 23-24 September, 2021 at the United States Naval Academy and over 600 participants attended in-person and online.
 Planning for the 2023 symposium will begin soon.

 In addition to the standard major, there is a special honors major in which selected students may participate.
-One or two students each year are also selected for the Trident Scholar Program and the Voluntary Graduate Education Program.
+Students also may be selected for the Trident Scholar Program and the Voluntary Graduate Education Program.

-The civilian and military faculty of the History Department includes specialists in many areas of history with doctorates from leading universities around the world.
+The faculty of the History Department includes specialists in many areas of history with doctorates from leading universities around the world.